 Camping permits are required and fees apply.

 - Find out more about camping in Cape Palmerston National Park.

 - If you cannot book online, see camping bookings for other options.

-Cape Palmerston’s beaches and inland roads are accessible only by four-wheel-drive vehicles.
+Cape Palmerston’s beaches and inland roads are accessible only by high clearance four-wheel-drive vehicles.
 Check tide times before setting out as the beach is not passable at high tide.
 Trailers and caravans are not recommended.
 Be aware that road conditions can vary.
 During times of extended dry or wet weather, drivers can expect difficulties in traversing Cape Palmerston’s roads.

 Boating and fishing

 The adjacent waters of the Great Barrier Reef Marine Park offer boating and fishing opportunities.
-Small boats can be launched on high water from the landings at Cape Creek and Windmill Bay.
+Small boats can be launched on high water from the boat landings at Cape Creek and Windmill Bay.
 A high-clearance 4WD vehicle is recommended.
 Beware of estuarine crocodiles and marine stingers all year round.

 Marine park zoning regulations protect the intertidal zone and waters surrounding Cape Palmerston National Park, including the Cape Creek system.
 Ince Bay has been zoned a Dugong Protection Area.